What Is Ethical Individualism?

 He wants them, because the translation of his intuitions into reality is his highest pleasure.

 He does not regard his ethical task as a matter of duty, but rather to follow his love for the goal.

 The Ethical Individualist is completely self-empowered.

 In The Philosophy of Freedom Steiner describes the three essential capabilities he calls moral intuition, moral imagination, and moral technique.

---Moral Intuition is the capacity to intuitively select an ethical principle to apply for a particular life situation.
+--Moral Intuition is the ability to intuitively select an ethical principle to apply for a particular life situation.

---Moral Imagination is the capacity to imaginatively translate a universal ethical principle into a specific picture of the action to be carried out.
+--Moral Imagination is the ability to imaginatively translate a universal ethical principle into a specific picture of the action to be carried out.

---Moral Technique is the capacity to transform the world according to one's ethical imaginations without violating the natural laws by which things are connected.
+--Moral Technique is the ability to transform the world according to one's ethical imaginations without violating the natural laws by which things are connected.

 Those who aspire to become a self-empowered Ethical Individualist, will find ways to train their mind in scientific thinking, pure reasoning, imaginative thinking, and acquire any technical skills needed in their field of work.

 Your decisions will be better if you apply these 4 skills: scientific inquiry, idealistic inspiration, creative imagination and technical research.